-The Corporation is also planning additional exploration drill holes in 2019 at the Curipamba after completion of a MobileMT airborne geophysical survey, expected by mid-2019.
+The Corporation is also planning additional exploration drill holes in 2019 at the Curipamba after completion of a MobileMT airborne geophysical survey.
+It was expected to finish by mid-year, but work continued and is expected completed this Fall.
 Following the processing of acquired geophysical data, a detailed target generation initiative will commence, and diamond drills will be deployed to test newly developed exploration targets.
+Some drill targets may require access agreements by land owners.
+Drill programs are subject to receipt of water permits, which are expected to be received within the next few months.
+In the event any of these permits are not received when required, alternative sources for importing water to support the drilling are being investigated.